theriftlab/immanuel-python/docs/5-settings.md

 All chart objects in the previous section are available here too.

+### `chart_shape_orb`

+The orb used when checking various gap sizes between objects to calculate the chart shape.

+Default: `5.0` degrees

 ### `aspects`

 A list of which aspects to calculate.
-This setting will cascade into the other settings described below that rely on it.
+This setting cascades into the aspect rules described below, and also acts as the master switch for aspect calculation - an aspect absent from this list is never calculated.
 Default:

 ```python
 [